JakBul/ForKids/README.md

 ### **Strategy**

-Considering the core UX principles, first I started to think about the strategy for this project and defined who the target users would be and what features/technologies they would want.
+Considering the core UX principles, as first I started to think about the strategy for this project and defined who the target users would be and what features/technologies they would want.

 ForKids target users are kids, adults, parents or collectors.
 Anyone who loves toys in general and would like to buy them.